inria-emeraude/jimlac25/web/docs/lac.md

 Choose the relevant submission type.

 The required file format is PDF.
 For the full paper category, authors must use the provided [template](misc/lac25Template.zip) for paper formatting (see below).
+For the other categories, your PDF should contain the title of your presentation/demo/workshop, the name of the authors and their affiliations, an abtsrcat/description (you can either use the full paper template or your own).

 Please let us know if you need a special technical setup for your presentation.